In my excitement to homeschool, I planned everything. I planned the routine down to the last minute (almost not exaggerating here).

 My ambitious schedule hits all the important elements: science, history, foreign languages (more than one), writing, reading, arithmetic, spelling, and cursive.
 I even add logic and chess, Latin, and typing practice.

-By the end of February, post-Christmas cabin fever, New Year’s energy has subsided and the schedule predictability, the winter blahs, the overcast, shortened days, and the blighting boredom has taken over.
-Welcome, Slump Month!
+Not surprisingly, by the end of February, post-Christmas cabin fever, and New Year’s energy has subsided and the schedule predictability, the winter blahs, the overcast, shortened days, and the blighting boredom has taken over.

 Contemplations while hunkering down with a cord of wood, a Netflix education, and fulfilling outcomes creatively.